NLnetLabs/ploutos-testing/README.md

 NOTE: To create a Docker Hub access token see https://docs.docker.com/docker-hub/access-tokens/#create-an-access-token.

 5. Replace the sample `Cargo.toml` file and `src` directory with your own Rust application.
+Refer to the `Cargo.toml` in this repository for examples on how to configure the packaging process.

 6. Edit the various files referenced by your `pkg.yml` and your `Cargo.toml`, which are mostly under the `pkg` directory.
+Refer to the `pkg/` files in this repository to see what sort of content these files should contain.